 This Statement is made under Section 54 of the UK Modern Slavery Act 2015 ("the Act").
-It is the fourth such Statement since the Act came into force.
-It sets out the steps that KfW IPEX-Bank GmbH London Branch ("the Branch") took during the financial year ended on 31 December 2019 to ensure that slavery and human trafficking does not occur in any of its supply chains or in any part of its business.
+It is the fifth such Statement since the Act came into force.
+It sets out the steps that KfW IPEX-Bank GmbH London Branch ("the Branch") took during the financial year ended on 31 December 2020 to ensure that slavery and human trafficking does not occur in any of its supply chains or in any part of its business.
 The annual review took account of the practical guidance published by the Home Office of the UK Government (March 2019 version) and also the supplementary statements issued in April 2020 regarding the potential effects of the Coronavirus pandemic.
-The onset of the pandemic became evident after the 2019 reporting year had ended and we have been able to determine that no material changes occurred to any circumstances of the Branch during 2019 that are relevant to Modern Slavery.
+After the onset of the pandemic in March 2020, it did not cause material changes to any circumstances of the Branch that are relevant to Modern Slavery.